jvilchesf/Portfolio/README.md

 **Pontificia Universidad Católica de Valparaíso**

-*Master of Science in Computer Science*
+*Master of Science in Computer Science*   Valparaíso, Chile | March 2013 – July 2014
-Valparaíso, Chile | March 2013 – July 2014
+- Thesis: Resolution of the Set Covering Problem using the Firefly Metaheuristic.

-*Bachelor of Science in Computer Science*
+*Bachelor of Science in Computer Science*  Valparaíso, Chile | March 2009 – July 2012
-Valparaíso, Chile | March 2009 – July 2012
+- Thesis: Application of Web Usage Mining to the EMOL.COM web platform (K-means)

 **Certifications**
 - **Google Advanced Data Analytics Professional Certificate**
-- **Machine Learning Specialization** (Stanford University, instructed by Andrew Ng)1
+- **Machine Learning Specialization** (Stanford University, instructed by Andrew Ng)

 ---